Tutorial: Enable co-management for existing Configuration Manager clients

 With co-management, you can keep your well-established processes for using Configuration Manager to manage PCs in your organization.
 At the same time, you're investing in the cloud through use of Intune for security and modern provisioning.

-In this tutorial, you set up co-management of your Windows 10 devices that are already enrolled in Configuration Manager.
-This tutorial begins with the premise that you already use Configuration Manager to manage your Windows 10 devices.
+In this tutorial, you set up co-management of your Windows 10 or later devices that are already enrolled in Configuration Manager.
+This tutorial begins with the premise that you already use Configuration Manager to manage your Windows 10 or later devices.

 Use this tutorial when: